R3Conclave/conclave-core-sdk/docs/docs/tutorial.md

 ```
 ./gradlew host:assemble -PenclaveMode=mock
 ```

+!!! note
+    The mode flag is required for all gradle commands used to build and deploy the host.

 For **release mode**, the sample app has been configured (in the `build.gradle` of the `enclave` subproject) to use external signing.
 This means it must be built in multiple stages: